-Ordinarily, students who are dismissed from an LSN graduate program will be informed in writing by the chair as soon as practicable of the dismissal from the LSN graduate program and, unless the student is eligible to transfer to another LSN program, from the Lienhard School of Nursing.
+Ordinarily, students who are dismissed from an LSN graduate program will be informed in writing by the chair as soon as practicable of the dismissal from the LSN graduate program and, from the Lienhard School of Nursing.
 Dismissal is automatic if a student meets the criteria for automatic dismissal and therefore is not contingent upon receipt of such notification.
 It is the student's responsibility to verify their academic standing before each semester and to make inquiries in the Lienhard School of Nursing Office of Academic Affairs if clarification is needed.